Homological subsets of Spec: Ext and the number of generators

-\begin{observation} Let $(S,\fm)$ be a Cohen-Macaulay local ring and $I$ a Cohen-Macaulay ideal of height two and of finite projective dimension.
-Then $\mu(\Ext^2_S(S/I,S))=\mu(I)-1.$ \end{observation}
+\begin{corollary} Let $(S,\fm)$ be a Cohen-Macaulay local ring and $I$ a Cohen-Macaulay ideal of height two and of finite projective dimension.
+Then $\mu(\Ext^2_S(S/I,S))=\mu(I)-1.$ \end{corollary}

 \begin{proof}Set $R:=S/I$.
-By Auslander-Buchsbaum formula, Set $\mu:=\mu(I)$.
-By Hilbert-Burch, there is a matrix $X$ with entries from $\fm$ such that the minimal free resolution of $S/I$ is Thus $\beta_2(S/I)=\mu-1$.
-In view of Lemma \ref{beta} we get the claim. \end{proof}
+By Auslander-Buchsbaum formula, By Hilbert-Burch, there is a matrix $X$ with entries from $\fm$ such that the minimal free resolution of $S/I$ is From this we conclude that $\beta_2(S/I)=\mu(I)-1$.
+In view of Lemma \ref{beta} This is what we want to prove. \end{proof}